Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-Users find the game emotionally impactful and heartbreaking, appreciating its core experience despite concerns about EA's inclusion of microtransactions.
-Overall, the emotional depth resonates well with players.
+Users find the game emotionally impactful and heartbreaking, appreciating its core despite concerns about the presence of microtransactions by EA, which have not significantly affected their experience.

 • “This is heartbreaking.”